-US gasoline inventories rose by 1.895 million barrels in the week ended October 16th, 2020, following a 1.626 million drop in the previous week and compared to market expectations of a 1.829 million decline, according to the EIA Petroleum Status Report. source: U.S. Energy Information Administration
+US gasoline inventories rose by 0.012 million barrels in the week ended February 19th, 2021, a fifth consecutive week of increase and compared to market forecasts of a 3.062 million fall, according to the EIA Petroleum Status Report. source: U.S. Energy Information Administration

 Gasoline Stocks Change in the United States averaged 28.38 Thousand Barrels from 1990 until 2021, reaching an all time high of 11456 Thousand Barrels in May of 1993 and a record low of -8428 Thousand Barrels in September of 2017.
 This page provides the latest reported value for - United States Gasoline Stocks Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Gasoline Stocks Change - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

 Gasoline Stocks Change in the United States is expected to be 210.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Gasoline Stocks Change in the United States to stand at -15.00 in 12 months time.
 In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2022, according to our econometric models.